Multi-Award Winning Practice

 How We Were Founded

-Specialty Pain Management Services is a physical and occupational therapy practice that is designed to support individuals in learning more about their chronic pain, what factors contribute to their pain experience, and how they can make realistic, tangible, and sustainable changes to improve their quality of life.
+Specialty Pain Management Services is a physical and occupational therapy practice that is designed to support individuals in learning more about their chronic pain; what factors contribute to their pain experience; and how they can make realistic, tangible, and sustainable changes to improve their quality of life.
 In 2015, the US government acknowledged the growing opioid epidemic in America, which had resulted in a number of healthcare tragedies including countless deaths from prescription overdoses.
 Many people taking opioid medications do so to manage their persistent pain, but the powerful and difficult to control side effects have ruined people's lives.
 Although chronic pain has traditionally been treated with medications alone, modern pain research shows that chronic pain is actually best treated by addressing lifestyle factors via education, training, and support.
 Additionally, healthcare professionals now recognize the importance of providing more collaborative and comprehensive care for their chronic pain patients.
 Specialty Pain Management Services was founded in 2021 to address this public health crises and the specific challenges of assisting people to manage their chronic pain with minimal to no opioid use.

 Lydia Nemirovsky, MS, OTR/L